TIKramer/image-carousel-ld/README.md

 # image-carousel-ld

-Made this app as a take home assignment - part of interview process for LeginellaDosser Displays images from the unsplash api: https://unsplash.com/
+Made this app as a take home assignment - part of interview process for LegionellaDossier Displays images from the unsplash api: https://unsplash.com/
 ## Spec
 <br/>